Choosing the best mobile phone

 Want to save even more money?
 Take a look at our guide to buying a refurbished or used mobile phone.

-- Storage space Almost every Huawei handset has a micro-SD card slot.
+- Storage space Almost every Huawei and Honor handset has a micro-SD card slot.
 The few that don't tend to be the more expensive models that offer 128GB of storage as standard, which should be enough to keep most users satisfied.